Consent: A guide for Canadian physicians

 In circumstances where it has been determined that a patient is incapable of consenting to a particular medical treatment, the question as to who is authorized to make the decision will arise.
 It is now possible in the majority of provinces for a patient to execute an Advance Directive as to future care in the event that the patient becomes incapacitated or is unable to communicate his or her wishes.
 Advance Directives are sometimes referred to as living wills.
 Advance Directives may contain explicit instructions relating to consent or refusal of treatment in specified circumstances.
 In some provinces, Advance Directives may be contained in Powers of Attorney for personal care.
 An Advance Directive may also be used to appoint or designate an individual who will be authorized to make substitute decisions about consent or refusal of treatment in the event that the patient becomes incapacitated.
 Again, physicians will want to be generally familiar with any applicable legislation in their particular jurisdiction.

-In limited circumstances, a patient can waive the requirement that their consent to medical assistance in dying be confirmed at the time it is administered.
+In all Canadian provinces/ territories, a patient can waive, in limited circumstances, the requirement that their consent to MAID be confirmed at the time it is administered.
 Before losing capacity, patients who meet all eligibility criteria and safeguards for MAID and for whom natural death is reasonably foreseeable may make advance arrangements in writing with their medical or nurse practitioner.
-The advance agreement will be invalided if the person subsequently refuses or demonstrates resistance to MAID in their words, sounds, or gestures.
+The waiver of final consent agreement will be invalided if the person subsequently refuses or demonstrates resistance to MAID in their words, sounds, or gestures.

 A number of provinces have also enacted legislation for substitute decision-makers which sets out and ranks a list of individuals, usually family members, who are authorized to give or refuse consent to treatment on behalf of an incapable person.
 The specific legislation in the jurisdiction will generally set out the principles that should guide the substitute decision-maker's treatment decision.
 Generally speaking, substitute decision-makers must act in compliance with any prior capable wish of the patient, where possible.
 Consideration of such factors as the individual's current wishes and his or her known beliefs and values may also be required, depending on the jurisdiction.
 It is clear that the substitute decision-maker should always be guided by the patient's best interests.
 Substitute consent, including that of a parent for a child, cannot be utilized for proposed treatment which might be regarded as non-therapeutic, such as non-therapeutic sterilization.
 Physicians will want to be alert to other circumstances that might raise unique issues such as substitute consent in the context of clinical research.
 It is also important to remember that a substitute decision-maker cannot consent to MAID on behalf of an incapable patient.